10 Step Guide to Going to College for Military & Veterans

 If you have the Post 9/11 GI Bill you will receive $1,000 per year for supplies.
 You can use this money for textbooks or other supplies you might need.
-You can also find cheap ways to buy textbooks using different sources such as searching comparable websites or buying used.
+You can also find cheaper textbooks using different sources such as searching comparable websites or buying used ones.

 Step 10: First day of school

 Eventually, it will be time to start your first day of school.
 If you are attending classes in person, going on a trial run before your first day would be a good idea.
 That way, you can figure out parking, and where your classes will be.
 You don’t want to be wandering around campus, unsure of where to go, on the first day of school.